 How to Grow and Care

-Crassula are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
+Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
-Never let your Crassula sit in water.
+Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

-Native to South Africa (southern parts of the Klein Winterhoek Mountains of the Eastern Cape).
+Crassula arborescens subsp. undulatifolia is native to South Africa (southern parts of the Klein Winterhoek Mountains of the Eastern Cape).